 The safest ways to whiten your teeth explained

 In this article

-Within the first 24 hours after extraction, it is best to eat soft foods.
-However, you can begin to eat solid foods on the side opposite from the extraction site whenever you feel comfortable doing so.
-This is because the oral mucosa, which is the skin inside the mouth, has a faster healing time than the rest of the body.
+You should only eat soft foods for 24 hours after tooth extraction.
+However, you can begin to eat solid foods on the side opposite the extraction site whenever you feel comfortable doing so.

 Wound healing consists of four phases: